-Also, some niceties are welcomed, as syntax colouring, line numbering, function highlighting, code-sense, template with parameters for a function, check-as-you-type, click-to-error, tool-tip texts, object browser, self documentation, git repository management, code snippets, bookmarks, ...
+Xcode is the free IDE for Mac OS X and provides many niceties such as: syntax colouring, line numbering, function highlighting, code-sense, template with parameters for a function, check-as-you-type, click-to-error, tool-tip texts, object browser, self documentation, git repository management, code snippets, bookmarks, debugging, ...

 And the main benefit is faster development.

-embedXcode relies on a modular set of makefiles, which can be used with other IDEs.
+embedXcode relies on the IDEs of the boards for an easy installation.
+The set of makefiles can be used with other IDEs.
 I use Xcode because I own a MacBook, but I tested the set of makefiles successfully with NetBeans.

 The dedicated website includes